 The immune system is composed of two parts: the innate immune system and the acquired immune system.
 The two parts function together to protect the body from environmental insult and disease in a complex and dynamic process.
 While the components of the immune system are common among individuals, the immune system is personalized to our own unique experiences or exposure to our environment.

 The ability to adequately respond to an immune system challenge and mount an inflammatory response that protects, is fundamental to life.
-Sometimes, the normal inflammatory response does not return to normal resulting in a chronic inflammatory tone that is common to many chronic diseases such as vascular disease, diabetes, metabolic syndrome, neurological diseases, arthritis and many others (Serhan 2017).
-Health care professionals have an unprecedented opportunity to support the development of the immune system with personalized and customized nutritional care to enhance patient outcomes.
+Sometimes, the normal inflammatory response does not return to normal resulting in a chronic inflammatory tone that is common to many chronic diseases such as vascular disease, diabetes, metabolic syndrome, neurological diseases, arthritis and many others.1 Health care professionals have an unprecedented opportunity to support the development of the immune system with personalized and customized nutritional care to enhance patient outcomes.
 The interplay of possible states of symbiosis and dysbiosis are impacted by diet, host genetics and infection or inflammation.

 Innate Immune System: Ready to Go as a First Responder in Immune Protection

 The innate immune system can be thought of as the “first responders” when a threat is recognized by cells of the innate immune system and an inflammatory response is triggered.
 The cells of the immune system are highly diverse but all have their origin in the bone marrow via the differentiation of hematopoietic stem cells to one of two pathways, the myeloid progenitor cells or lymphoid progenitor cells.2 The myeloid progenitor cells further differentiate into monocytes, macrophages, erythrocytes, eosinophils, basophils, neutrophils, megakarycotes, and platelets.
 The lymphoid progenitor cells differentiate into small white blood cells called lymphocytes such as T and B lymphocytes, natural killer cells, and dendritic cells.